Nepiki/Guides/Densetsu-no-Stafy-2-(Game-Boy-Advance).md

 *Complete Stage 6-6 without taking damage (retry from stage map)*

 Harder than it looks.
 Remember to keep the piranhas and big fish distracted with meat from the trees to sneak past them, and also that piranhas will try to move towards meat that is behind a wall!
 Avoid the pink floaty enemies, too, and be careful around those green sword enemies in the third screen; they can hit you through ceilings/floors.
+[Video Guide](https://cdn.discordapp.com/attachments/780609366947528716/866872100605788190/Starfy26-6.webm)

 ![](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/180657.png)Plunder Ogura's Castle (5)